ghostyvamps/ghostyvamps/README.md

 𝘿𝙉𝙄 *!!* ![](https://files.catbox.moe/djzu8m.gif)

 ✘ ROLEPLAYERS.
 PLEASE DO NOT INVITE ME TO ANY RP PARTY I'M NOT INTERESTED.
-JUST BECAUSE I HAVE A SUPPORTER ROLE DOESNT MEAN I WILL HELP YOU.
+JUST BECAUSE I HAVE A SUPPORTER ROLE DOESNT MEAN I WILL HELP YOU FOR YOUR PARTY SPACE LIMIT.

 ✘ Toxic shippers that doesn't respect or accept other ships.
 I'm an any shippers so I don't mind as long it's legal.
 Don't attack me just because I don't like your ship.